Guidance for medical students on protected cautions, convictions and fixed penalty notices

 - more than 11 years have passed since the date of conviction (or more than five years and six months have passed if you were under the age of 18 when convicted).

-You must tell us about any conviction or caution received for a listed offence.
-Listed offences include serious violent or sexual offences and other offences, which are relevant to the role of a registered doctor.
+If you received a conviction or caution for a listed offence it will not be protected.
+Listed offences include serious violent or sexual offences and other offences, which are relevant to the role of a future registered doctor.

 They also include equivalent offences for those committed outside of the UK.

-You can find the list of offences that will never be filtered from a criminal record and that you must declare on the Disclosure and Barring Service website.
+You can find the offences that are listed and that will never be filtered from a criminal record on the Disclosure and Barring Service website.

-Please note, advice from the Disclosure and Barring Service that it is not possible to capture a definitive list of all equivalent offences under the law of all other jurisdictions.
-Where you are aware that you have committed an offence overseas which may be equivalent to an offence in the UK you should seek independent expert or legal advice to ensure you provide information that is truthful and accurate.
+Please note, the Disclosure and Barring Service say that it is not possible to have a definitive list of all equivalent offences under the law of all other jurisdictions.
+Where you are aware that you have committed an offence overseas which may be equivalent to an offence in the UK, you should seek independent expert or legal advice to ensure you provide information that is truthful and accurate.

-The following organisations can provide further information or advice on the amendments to the Exceptions Order 1975 (2013):
+The following organisations can provide further information or advice:

 Disclosure and Barring Service